Welcome to the personal page of Martin Burri

 The interest got awakened more seriously in 2006 where I bought my first DSLR camera.
 I was fascinated by the possibilities and the ease to take photos.
 In 2008 I finally dived deep into photography together with two colleagues.
 We learned a lot about light and off-camera flash techniques, posing, etc.

 Nowadays, as time allows, I still grab my camera and go out for shooting, especially if a "project" attracts my attention.
 I love to take pictures of animals in the wild and I also love to travel with my camera.
 It lets me experience the scenes more deeply by taking time to really look at them.
-Sometimes I also shoot people - well, only with my camera of course! :-)
+Sometimes I also take pictures of people

 Contact DetailsMartin Burri